jiasong18/Ant-Media-Server-Wiki/Publish-with-a-Desktop-Software---Open-Broadcaster-Software.md

-OBS(Open Broadcaster Softeware) is Free and open source software for video recording and live streaming.
+OBS(Open Broadcaster Software) is Free and open source software for video recording and live streaming.
 You can use either your PC’s embedded camera or externally connected one as a video source with OBS.
 Sound sources also can be configured with it.
 Ant Media Server is fully compatible with OBS software.